0x2bc/Joystream/Storage working group Objectives and Key Results - 2.md

 ### Assessment criteria

-If storage provides are in the AS with concentration of providers > 50%.
-Provider the last one to join should change AS.
-If that's not clear who is the last one, WG Lead will choose the provider who should change AS within 1 week.
-If no change after 1 week, the chosen provider will be reduced in salaries by 50%.
-After 2 weeks the storage provider can be replaced.
+If storage provides are in the AS with concentration of providers > 50%, the last who joined should leave the AS.
+If that's not clear who is the last one to join, WG Lead will ask one of the provides to leave the AS.
+If there is no change after 1 week, the chosen provider will be reduced in salary by 50%.
+If there is no change after 2 weeks, the storage provider can be replaced.

 # Bonus